jatcwang/difflicious/docs/docs/index.md

   - Ignore unimportant fields when comparing
   - Compare `List`s of items independent of order
   - Match `Map` entries by key and show diffs of the values
-  - Change comparison logic at run time!
-- Integration with test frameworks and libraries
+- Integration with test frameworks and popular libraries

 # Installation